PatzEdi/RobotDockCenter/README.md

 > [!NOTE]
 > If you want to know how the current method works, please read the [new method](/docs/the_new_method.md) documentation.
 I also explain how the current version uses three models, which can also be translated to one, single yolo model!
 > Keep in mind that our goal for this docking process is to have light-weight models that even a Raspberry Pi can run sufficiently.
 This makes computer power a constraint, and something to keep in mind.
 There is so much to write about in the RobotDockCenter paper and I am very excited to share my thoughts.

+## **License**
+For now, this entire repository is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This may change as the project progresses, but at this stage, all files and directories are covered under this license.

+You can read more about CC BY 4.0 [here](https://creativecommons.org/licenses/by/4.0/).

+In order to give me proper credit for my work, please read the [ATTRIBUTION.md](ATTRIBUTION.md) file.